chengdongqiang/OrViT/README.md

 Re-attach the screen terminal session: Run "screen -ls" to check the screen_session_ID, and "screen -r screen_session_ID" to reattach.

 #### **Example 2: user's input as proteins sequences**
+We provide an example as proteins sequences in the path: OrViT/examples/TARA_483samples_RdRp_canditates_cdhit09.fasta

 Start a terminal multiplexer 'screen':
 ```